jennysaggesse/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script displays the -rwxr-x-wx to the file hello This scriptsets the mode of the file hello same as the mode of olleh This script adds execution permit to all the subdirectories of the current directory of the owner and group owner including the users
+This script prints the 751 permissions given to the directory my_dir